 For instance, it is generally difficult as an independent traveler to penetrate the invisible social boundaries of a particular community that you find interesting.

-Yes, you can often go for a stroll and get lost in a particular neighborhood, explore bodegas and eateries, etc., and Lori and I enjoy doing all of these.
+Yes, you can often go for a stroll and get lost in a particular neighborhood, explore bodegas and eateries, etc., and Lori and I get immense enjoyment from doing all of these things.

-The greatest honor that anyone can bestow on an outsider is a legitimate opportunity to be welcomed into the community to engage in such activities — and I’ve been fortunate in my life to have had several meaningful experiences with individuals I hardly knew (which is a testament to the kindness and hospitality that exists in the world that is rarely practiced in the U.S. anymore, unfortunately).
+The greatest honor that anyone can bestow on an outsider is a legitimate opportunity to be welcomed into the community to engage in such activities — and I’ve been fortunate in my life to have had several meaningful experiences with individuals I hardly knew (which is a testament to the kindness and hospitality that exists in the world that is becoming increasingly rarely in the Western culture).

 But we can’t always expect to be invited all the time, every time.
 Some communities are much less trusting of outsiders than others (and often for good reason).

-One of the things I love most about my work in community development is that it gives me a legitimate reason to enter communities generally not interested in pandering to “tourists,” and I get to have honest and candid conversations with real people.
+One of the things I love most about my work in community development is that it gives me a legitimate reason to enter communities with little interest in pandering to “tourists,” and I get to have honest and candid conversations with real people.

 My level of access and perceived trustworthiness was never greater than when I was a Peace Corps volunteer in a small fishing town in Mozambique.
 But I still relish the opportunity during site visits, surveys, and assessments to visit a community that tourists and foreigners rarely visit and have a real conversation with somebody (as opposed to a merchant/peddler-customer conversation which is always the case on packaged tours).